 Could a robotic kite on a tether be deployed while paragliding for long-distance sailing/soaring?
 The possibility is tantilizing, and much of the hardware appears near term: robotic kites are established technology (at least at the research level of airborne wind energy), and the sensors and computing hardware necessary to calculate the flight path can’t be far off, given that my phone has lidar and high-powered 532nm and 355nm laser diodes are commercially available at fairly low cost.
 Still, several crucial questions remain:

-- Does the flight space of ultralight aircraft (below 19,000 feet) include enough sheer winds?
+- Does the flight space of ultralight aircraft (below 19,000 feet) include enough shear winds?

 - What sort of tether markings are required (flags, strobes, etc.), and is their drag acceptable?

-- Are the simple wings of paragliders and hangliders efficient enough to exploit wind sheer?
+- Are the simple wings of paragliders and hangliders efficient enough to exploit wind shear?

 What other issues do you see?
 Get in touch.
 I’ll add your comments to this post.